Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/README.md

 * Morphed Image Classifier : To check if a given image has been morphed by someone, do refer to this folder.
 * spread sheet update :
 * website-UI : This folder contains the design implementation of our website.
+* Spreadsheet Update : This folder is for updating google sheet and retriving data from spreadsheet automatically

 ## Tech/framework used